jmlastimoso/marphycolab-website/content/authors/gs-hazel/_index.md

 - Grad Students
 ---

-Hazel is interested in marine biodiversity research.
-She is expected to work on the diversity and phylogeny of the sargassacean resources of Bolinao, Pangasinan.
-Her work will primarily focus on DNA barcoding of the members of the algal family Sargassaceae (excluding genus *Sargassum*) with the goal of validating species records as well as looking into the phylogenetic relationships of these species within the Order Fucales.
+Hazel will work on the diversity of the brown seaweed *Turbinaria* in the Bolinao-Anda Reef Complex, Pangasinan.
+She will also look into the molecular phylogenetic position and relationships of *Turbinaria*, some *Sargassum*, and *Sirophysalis* within the Order Fucales.